damiso15/alx-higher_level_programming/0x00-python-hello_world/README.md

 * 0-run - Write a Shell script that runs a Python script.
 * 1-run_inline - Write a Shell script that runs Python code.
 * 2-print.py - Write a Python script that prints exactly `"Programming is like building a multilingual puzzle,` followed by a new line.
+* 3-print_number.py - Complete this [source code](https://github.com/holbertonschool/0x00.py/blob/master/3-print_number.py) in order to print the integer stored in the variable `number`, followed by `Battery street`, followed by a new line
+* 4-print_float.py - Complete the source code in order to print the float stored in the variable `number` with a precision of 2 digits.

 ## 0-run ##
 Write a Shell script that runs a Python script.